-1. Major assessments are fifty percent (50%) of the grade.
-This must include a minimum of 4 assessments per six weeks.
+Major assessments are fifty percent (50%) of the grade.
+This must include a minimum of three assessments per six weeks.
 Examples of major assessments include, but are not restricted to: reports, research papers, tests and projects.
-Major projects and/or subjective assignments will contain with clearly defined criteria.
+Major projects and/or subjective assignments will contain a rubric clearly defined criteria.
 BISD strongly encourages campuses to administer six weeks or marking period exams.

-Higher order thinking skills should be included in major assessments.
+Higher Order Thinking Skills should be included in major assessments.

-One out of the 4 assessments per six weeks or marking period may be be a major project.
+\ One out of the three assessments per six weeks or marking period may be a major project.